proinsias/proinsias.github.io/_drafts/stoicism.md

 and accepting what we cannot,
 echoing the wisdom found in the Serenity prayer.

+> The only guarantee, ever, is that things will go wrong.
+> The only thing we can use to mitigate this is anticipation.
+> Because the only variable we control completely is ourselves.
+> - <cite>Ryan Holiday</cite>, The Obstacle Is The Way.

 I decide to explore the application of this philosophy to various aspects of my life, and to share my experiences in this blog.
 My plan is to discuss its use in such domains as:

+- My personal life: amidst the chaos of parenting young children, it has helped me identify what is truly important and accept the imperfections of a hectic household.
-- Working as an individual contributor.
+- Working as an individual contributor: during some recent career turbulence, it has provided me with a framework for continuous growth.
-- Managing others at work.
+- Managing others at work: it has guided me through some difficult conversations while avoiding emotional escalation.
-- My personal life.
-- Navigating the politically divisive climate of today.
+- Navigating the politically divisive climate of today: the history of the Stoics includes many examples of leaders with principled behavior in the face of adversity and who strove to change their societies for the better.

 My hope is that this plan will help me to internalize the lessons I have come across so far,